📅 4 May 2025 • 📖 9 min read

 Decide within the first 3 seconds if they are attacking your person or the issue.

 You can only attach some importance to their words when it’s about the issue.
-But if the person delivering the words uses them to belittle or insult you, then criticism is no longer constructive.
+But if the person delivering the word uses them to belittle or insult you, then criticism is no longer constructive.

 Also remember, in all fairness, they are trying to criticize your work, not you personally.
 Give them that benefit of the doubt and ask them: “What exactly are you bothered about and what do you want me to do about it?”